soft79/soft79-wc-pricing-rules/readme.txt

 3. Optionally presents a table with available prices/discounts to the customer.

 == Changelog ==

+= 1.4.1 =
+* FIX: Not able to exclude categories on global product rules

 = 1.4.0 =
 * FIX: Invalid discount calculated for tax exempt customers